erpushpinderrana/install-drupal-1cmd-lando/README.md

                  https://d8.lndo.site/

 ```
 All set!
-Access the site using any of the APPSERVER URL say `http://d8.lndo.site/` or you may change your first time login password using   `http://d8.lndo.site/user/reset/1/1597524568/YT3p2pw6EVr0COpxlgy0r0FghwM4oMA-Ld7YbYfCU2I/login` URL.
+Access the site using any of the APPSERVER URL say `http://d8.lndo.site/` or you may change your first time login password using one time reset password link.
+In my case it's `http://d8.lndo.site/user/reset/1/1597524568/YT3p2pw6EVr0COpxlgy0r0FghwM4oMA-Ld7YbYfCU2I/login`.